Foraged

 • Distinguishing characteristics: False chanterelles have true gills and are a deeper orange color than real chanterelles.

 3. Hedgehog mushrooms (Hydnum spp) – If you find this chanterelle lookalike, you’ve hit the jackpot!
 Hedgehog mushrooms aren’t only edible, they’re delicious.
-We actually like them better than orange chanterelles.
+We actually like them as much as orange chanterelles.
 Unfortunately, they seem to be far more rare in our area than chanterelles.

 • Distinguishing characteristics: The underside of hedgehog mushrooms is covered with tiny white teeth/spines where the spores are released (versus the false gills of chanterelles).